 Once you’ve finished installing the theme, it’s time to start customizing.
 To access the Theme Settings, simply click the Themes link in the left-hand navigation in your Shopify dashboard, then click the Customize theme button in the upper right-hand corner.

 When you first access your theme settings, you might notice Theme Presets on the left side of the page.
-The Showtime theme comes with four distinct presets if purchased directly from Mile High Themes.
-It comes with two presets if purchased from Shopify.
+The Showtime theme comes with three distinct presets .
 These presets are designed to help you get up and running with the theme quickly for various product lines.
-The four presets are CookTime, FurnishTime, FashionTime, and PlayTime.
+The three presets are CookTime, FurnishTime, and FashionTime.
 Click on those links to view demos of each.

 So what exactly do presets do?
-They essentially fill in all the theme settings for you to help you lay out your store similarly to how the demos are laid out.
+They essentially fill in many of the theme settings for you to help you lay out your store similarly to how the demos are laid out.
 The FurnishTime preset has a muted green and brown color scheme that looks great as a furniture store.
 The FashionTime preset has a pink color scheme with different font treatments.
 It is designed to look great with fashion or clothing stores.
-The PlayTime preset has a red and blue color scheme and is suitable for toy or children's stores.
 Of course, you can always choose all the options yourself, these are just there as examples of what you can do with the theme.
 We worked hard to make sure the theme will work great for any product line!